mstypinski/wea/README.md

-# wea
+# TPM simulation framework

-Weight Equalization Algorithm
+This code has been published as an attachment to Weight Equialization Algorithm for Tree Parity Machine publication